bvulaj/ask-these-questions/README.md

 * How is the office space physically organized?
 Is it an open environment?
 Do developers get offices?
 * What type of hardware is provided?
 How often is it upgraded?
 * Are developers allowed to use whichever tools they need for the job?
 Will the company provide funding for these tools?
+* Does IT/Development follow same policies and procedures with regards to hardware choices; operating system; permissions and admin rights on issued hardware; antivirus, DLP, and other security software; office suites; mandated software or "standard" installation?

 ## Other
 * Can you tell me about how the entire interview process is structured?
 How many interviews are there?